 For another, going green can actually be an excellent way to cut costs.
-Green buildings with Leadership in Energy and Environmental Design (LEED) certifications, for instance, tend to have nearly 20 percent lower maintenance costs.
+Green energy efficient buildings with Leadership in Energy and Environmental Design (LEED) certifications, for instance, tend to have nearly 20 percent lower maintenance costs.
 They’re also responsible for energy savings of a whopping $1.2 billion in the U.S.

 Going green, it turns out, is not only good for the environment — it’s good for the bottom line.

 So how does a company begin walking down that permeably paved path to a greener future?
 Here are a few ways to get started:

 To bolster your chances of creating a truly green business, you have to make it a core part of your company’s identity — not just a gimmick.Start with your team, and start from day one.
 Part of the onboarding process should be communicating that sustainability is a priority for ownership and management — and it should be a priority for employees, too.
 The wonderful thing about creating this kind of culture is that it’s contagious.
 The more you commit to sustainability, the more those around you want to as well.
 Before you know it, everyone will be in on the effort.
 When your employees commit to being green, the sense of a purpose-driven culture runs deep.
 Employee turnover is lower, and the positive energy generated can be a game changer — not to mention a differentiator separating you from the competition.